Research

 He, Y., Czaplicki Cabezas, S., Maillard, O., Müller, R., Romero-Muñoz, A., Romero Pimentel, L. F., Vadillo, A., & Vos, V. A. Bolivia’s Forests in Flames Yet Again: Time for Policy Reform.
 In review: Science

 O’Neill, H.M.K, Beeken, J., Bingham, H.C., Golden Kroner, R., He, Y… Davies, Z.G., & Smith, R.J.
 Global conserved area coverage substantially exceeds current estimates.
-In review: Nature.
+In review: Nature

 Shrestha, S., Nowakowski, J., Olsson, E., Noon, M., Hunt, D., Costedoat, S., Degawan, M., Berger, Cerda, J., Corrigan, C., Golden Kroner, R., He, Y., M., Muñoz Brenes, C., Mascia, M.B.
 For a Sustainable Future, Indigenous Peoples and Local Communities Need More Than Legal Rights.
-In review: Science.
+In review: Nature

 Working papers